syncfusion-content/wpf-docs/wpf/Updown/Styles-and-Templates.md

 ## Positive value

-The background and forecolor for the positive value can be customized using the `Background` and `Foreground` properties of [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control.
+The background and foreground for the positive value can be customized using the `Background` and `Foreground` properties of [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control.

 {% tabs %}